 - Preference may be given to those applicants interning at direct service organizations.

-AEF does not discriminate on the basis of age, sex, disability, race, color, religion, ethnic/national origin, veteran status or sexual orientation in the award of these fellowships.
+AEF does not discriminate on the basis of age, gender, sex, disability, race, color, religion, ethnic/national origin, veteran status, or sexual orientation in the award of these fellowships.
 AEF officers and directors and their immediate families are ineligible for the fellowships.
 Only one fellowship may be awarded to an applicant for each internship.

 The amount of an award shall be determined in the discretion of AEF, taking into account relevant considerations including the length and nature of the internship.